siropkin/keyboard-layout/README.md

 # 🎹 KeyboardLayout
-**Cross-platform solution for detecting keyboard layouts and languages on Windows, macOS, and Linux**
+**Cross-platform library for detecting keyboard layouts and languages on Windows, macOS, and Linux.**

 ## 🚀 Features